ISU-MolPhyl/EEOB563/final_project.md

 ## Step 2.
 Submit complete ms. for a peer review
 ### April 16

-Be ready to submit your paper for a peer review to two randomly assigned reviewers.
+Be ready to submit your paper for a peer review!
-Your paper should be a part of your GitHub/GitLab repository.
-Be ready to review two papers assigned to you.
+You will be given emails of two randomly selected participants of the class.
+Please send them an url linking to the GitHub (public) repository that contains you ms. In turn, you will receive links to two repositories to review.
+When you receive a link, first fork the repository, then clone the forked repository on your computer and write a review inside it named [your lastname]\_review.Rmd.

 The paper should be in the format of a typical research paper with Introduction, Methods, Results, and Discussion.
 Length will vary depending on project topics, but